 In addition, Grosse Pointe Park is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are people who are both educated and wealthy, and thus tend to be older, richer, and more established than young professionals.
 "Urban sophisticates" is not just about being educated and well-off financially: it is a point of view and state of mind, one that you might call 'urbaneness'.
 But such people can and do regularly live in small towns, suburbs and rural areas, as well as in big cities.
 They read, support the arts and high-end shops, and love travel.

-The per capita income in Grosse Pointe Park in 2010 was $53,956, which is wealthy relative to Michigan and the nation.
-This equates to an annual income of $215,824 for a family of four.
+The per capita income in Grosse Pointe Park in 2010 was $53,249, which is wealthy relative to Michigan and the nation.
+This equates to an annual income of $212,996 for a family of four.
+However, Grosse Pointe Park contains both very wealthy and poor people as well.

 The most common language spoken in Grosse Pointe Park is English.
 Other important languages spoken here include Spanish and German.